Skip to main content

 turkey brine

-Chef Joshua Smith, formerly of The Four Seasons Boston and now of New England Charcuterie in Waltham, Massachusetts, also likes to put his own stamp on a classic liquid brine, “brining [his] turkeys in buttermilk, fresh thyme, crushed garlic, and freshly cracked white pepper.
+Chef Joshua Smith, formerly of The Four Seasons Boston, also likes to put his own stamp on a classic liquid brine; he said his preferred method is “brining turkeys in buttermilk, fresh thyme, crushed garlic, and freshly cracked white pepper.
 We let this sit for at least 24 hours, and [the brine] yields great results.
 The great thing [about using buttermilk] is that the lactic acid starts to break down the muscle structure [of the turkey] while adding flavor and drawing out any blood.
 With 3% to 4% lactic acid, buttermilk also acts as an antimicrobial on any potential pathogens that may be present.”

-“Wet” brining requires a long soak, and “dry” brining requires a thorough rub.
+Wet brining requires a long soak, and dry brining requires a thorough rub on the outside of the turkey.
 Both versions will yield a tender and juicy bird.
-Chef Chris Carter of Porter Road in Nashville, Tennessee, tells us that “choosing a wet versus a dry brine is a personal preference.
+Chef Chris Carter of Porter Road in Nashville, Tennessee, said, “Choosing a wet versus a dry brine is a personal preference.
 Both styles of brining add incredible flavor to the turkey through the combination of salt and any other seasonings you choose to add, which penetrate into the meat over several hours (or, ideally, overnight).
 Wet brining allows the turkey to absorb additional moisture, whereas dry brining dries out the skin, so it can become deliciously crisp during the cooking process.”

-Brine aficionados emphasize the importance of allowing your turkey to hang out in the brine (whether wet or dry) for a significant period of time in order to reap all of the positive results.
-Chef John Lechleidner of WP24 by Wolfgang Puck in Los Angeles, California, really embraces the “slow burn” brine technique, describing his method of brining and roasting like so:
+Brine aficionados emphasize the importance of allowing your turkey to hang out in the brine (whether wet or dry) for a significant time to reap all of the positive results.
+Chef John Lechleidner, formally of WP24 by Wolfgang Puck in Los Angeles and now the owner of Spoon Spices, embraces the “slow burn” brine technique.

-Chef Eli Collins of a. kitchen and a. bar in Philadelphia, Pennsylvania, likes to add some roasting-temp variety to highlight the flavors imparted by a brine.
-He advises our readers to “roast [the brined turkey] at a low temperature and take it out when it’s about three-quarters of the way done.
+Chef Eli Collins of a. kitchen and a. bar in Philadelphia likes to add roasting-temp variety to highlight the flavors imparted by a brine.
+He said to “roast [the brined turkey] at a low temperature and take it out when it’s about three-quarters of the way done.
 Let it sit for an hour, then blast it with high heat.
 The crispiness of the skin comes from drying it [post-brine], then cooking it at a low enough temperature so the skin renders.
 Blasting it is almost like air-searing it; the turkey emerges juicy with savory, crispy skin.”

 If you’d like to give turkey-brining a shot this year, we have a couple of unique brine recipes well worth trying: